Fiserv/banking-hub/docs/fintechs/accountholder.md

 **How is it used:** Employ these APIs to create or integrate applications that require the ability to define relationships between individual parties and accounts and determine which accounts an individual party can access.

-Begin the integration with following services in API Explorer:
+Begin the integration with following services of Accountholder domian in API Explorer:
 * [Address Service](../api/?type=post&path=/address)
 * [Party Service](../api/?type=post&path=/parties)
 * [Party Account Relationship Service](../api/?type=post&path=/partyacctrel/secured)